ffmaer/quicksort-python/README.md

 ### BubbleSort
 - BubbleSort works because we will move the smallest discovered to the left one step at a time.

+### CountingSort
+- When the range of input is large, CountingSort may take a huge amount of space.